Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: [Enable encryption of Automation account variable assets](https://docs.microsoft.com/en-us/azure/automation/shared-resources/variables?tabs=azure-powershell)

+## Diagnostic logs in App Services should be enabled
+Audit enabling of diagnostic logs on the app.
+This enables you to recreate activity trails for investigation purposes if a security incident occurs or your network is compromised.

+**Recommendation**: To [enable diagnostic logging](https://docs.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *detailedErrorLoggingEnabled*, *httpLoggingEnabled*, and *requestTracingEnabled* properties, setting their values to `true`.

 ## Function App Should Only Be Accessible Over HTTPS
 Function apps should require HTTPS to ensure connections are made to the expected server and data in transit is protected from network layer eavesdropping attacks.